ShirlyEliezer/ELSC/README.md

 In this folder can be found comparison between the predicted values and the measured valuse.

 close deadline missions :
-1. predict R1 according to lipid amount
+1. interaction between iron and lipid
-2. make cross validation
+2. conclude the best model
-3. predict R1 according to lipid amount and iron
+3. lipid type as predictor